 Through the generosity of alumni and friends of the College, Amherst House, a New England Georgian style residence, was built on the Doshisha campus in 1932 as a memorial to Neesima and to Stewart Burton Nichols of the Class of 1922, the first student representative.
 It houses some twenty Doshisha students and serves as a center for cultural exchange between faculty and students from East and West.
 Since 1958, a graduating senior has been selected as the Amherst-Doshisha Fellow to live in Amherst House and assitant-teach/tutor in English for one year.
 Over forty Amherst graduates and numerous Amherst Faculty have taught at The Doshisha

-Award Description: The Amherst-Doshisha Fellowship offers a unique opportunity for a graduating senior or Amherst alum of up to one year to participate in the cultural life of the University in Kyoto, Japan -- the center of traditional Japanese culture.
+Award Description: The Amherst-Doshisha Fellowship offers a unique opportunity for a graduating senior or Amherst alum (who graduated the year before the fellowship is awarded) to participate in the cultural life of the University in Kyoto, Japan -- the center of traditional Japanese culture.
 The environs of Kyoto are among the finest in Japan for the study of classical art and architecture.
 The Fellow resides at the university, but is not enrolled as a student.
-Instead, the Fellow assists a Japanese professor with English language classes, meets with English language-learners one-on-one through office hours, and serves as an ambassador of present-day Amherst College to the community of Doshisha University.
+Instead, the Fellow on occasion assists a Japanese professor with English language classes, meets with English language-learners one-on-one through office hours, and serves as an ambassador of present-day Amherst College to the community of Doshisha University.

 Funding details: The fellowship offers a stipend and an allowance for travel and incidental expenses, shared equally between Amherst College and Doshisha University.
 The fellowship year is normally from September to August.
 The academic year at Doshisha allows fellows to travel in Asia during February and March.

-Eligibility: Any Amherst senior or alum of up to one year since graduation is welcome to apply.
+Eligibility: Any Amherst senior or alum who graduated the year before the fellowship is awarded is welcome to apply.
 Candidates should speak American-English well, but there are no particular citizenship requirements.
 Candidates should have the ability, on the basis of character and expereince, to represent Amherst Collge to the Doshisha community.
 No knowledge of the Japanese language is required, although some language skill is preferred so that the Fellow can participate more fully in Japanese life and culture.
 Most recent Amherst-Doshisha Fellows have had some facility with the language.

 How to Apply